Answers

 In 1892 Hertfordshire County Homes was published at Victoria Street St Albans, described as the Offices of the "Hertfordshire Standard," the "Watford Times,", The "Barnet and Southgate Times," and the "Finchley Telegraph".
 The illustrations were by a local artist, F. G. Kitton, and while the author of the text is not stated it was probably Truman Press.
 The work was printed by William Cartmel.
 (Neither the Watford Times or the Barnet & Southgate Times were listed in 1890.)

 In 1893 the Hertfordshire Illustrated Review was published in monthly parts at 1 shilling a part.
 It was, "conducted and edited by Fred.
 G. Kitton, Truman Press, and Arthur Smith." from Victoria Street, St Albans, and at least initially printed by Paternoster Steam Press, 11 Ivy Lane, London E.C.
 [Information from cover of the April 1893 issue.]
 At the end of the year a bound "Volume The First" was published which left out the covers and adverts of the monthly issues and credited the printing to the Paternoster Steam Press and to Gibbs & Bamforth, St Albans.
-This raises the question as to whether the printed was changed (to William Cartmel's main rival in St Albans) during the year.
-I have discovered no issues after December 1893.
+This raises the question as to whether the printer was changed (to William Cartmel's main rival in St Albans) during the year.
+It continued quarterly in 1894 and then ceased publication.
+[A leaflet inviting advance subscriptions to the Hertfordshire Fortnightly may have have been a precursor to this publication.]

 In 1894 Truman Press authored Gloucestershire lives social and political which was published in London.